Thailand, Malaysia & Borneo

 chunks from either side, and sits on the remaining projecting

 midrib, pointing inwards, using it as a retreat.
 At this stage of

 its life it often decorates its body with its own droppings,

 possibly because the acrid smell deters ants or parasitoid wasps.

 When older the

 larva has a habit of biting part way through the midrib.
-The
+The most

-reaching the part which the caterpillar chooses to eat.
+which the caterpillar chooses to eat.

 The fully grown